Storeria: Ecology

-Within their ranges, brown snakes are very commonly found species of snake.
+Within their ranges, brown snakes are a very commonly found species of snake.
 They are most frequently found under leaf litter or debris piles, and are sometimes turned up during gardening.
-They consume a variety of invertebrate prey, including, earthworms, snails and slugs.
+They will also be found under rocks, along riversides, and ravines.
+They are a species that tends to stay near moist environments that have high amounts of earthworm beds.
+They consume a variety of invertebrate prey, including earthworms, snails and slugs.
 Their only means of defense are flattening of the body and excretion from the anal scent glands.
 Brown snakes give birth to live young.